pgcrooks/advent_2020/README.md

 Advent of Code 2020

 ## Building and Running
-To build and run the application, 'cd' to 'advent-2020' and execute 'cargo build'.
+To build and run the application, 'cd' to 'advent' and execute 'cargo build'.

 To build and then run it, execute 'cargo run'.